Amazon AWS and Microsoft Azure are great options for deploying MS SQL Server databases.

 Your options vary based on the edition of SQL Server you choose.

-Where the Azure SQL Database offering shines is in the granularity of its scalability options.
+Where the Azure SQL DB offering shines is in the granularity of its scalability options.

 The DTU models allow you to be precise on the overall performance needs of your database.

 You can fine-tune your performance requirements at will with minimum impact on your service.

 Also, the Azure SQL Database service allows you to create an elastic pool (only for the Single Instance model).

 It will enable you to co-locate databases under a single Azure SQL Database server, allowing share the overall resources of the instance.